wildthinkslaboratory/blog-kit/_pages/calculus/secant6.md

 Say our pen has width $w$ and length $l$.
 In order to get $8\text{ft}^2$ in area, we must have $wl = 8$.
 We also know that the length of fence $F$ will be  $F = 2w + l$.
 We can write the amount of fencing in terms of the width $w$  as $F = 2w + \frac{8}{w}$

-At what width does the does the amount of fencing switch from decreasing to increasing?
-What width gives the minimal cost pen?
+What width gives the minimal cost pen and what is the rate of change of the function at that point?
 # --outlinebox
 # ::::